nounsDAO/nouns-tech/payment-in-stablecoins/README.md

 A new contract that helps the DAO acquire stablecoins by buying them from bots for a margin, and helps proposal recipients redeem stablecoin payments.

-##### Configuration variables
+##### Contract state variables

+Immutable:

+- `iouToken` the address of the NOU token ERC20 contract
-- `Stablecoin` the address of the ERC20 token to use as USD, e.g. USDC or DAI
+- `stablecoin` the address of the ERC20 token to use as USD, e.g. USDC or DAI
+- `oracle` the Chainlink Stablecoin/ETH oracle address

+Mutable:

+- `baselineStablecoinAmount` how much stablecoin should the contract buy on top of outstanding IOU, to serve as a buffer than can expedite recipient redemption
-- `BotIncentiveBPs` the basis points to add on top of the oracle price to further incentivize bots to sell USD to this contract
+- `botIncentiveBPs` the basis points to add on top of the oracle price to further incentivize bots to sell USD to this contract
-- `Oracle` the Chainlink Stablecoin/ETH oracle address
-- `NOU` the address of the NOU token ERC20 contract
-- `Admin` the address of the admin that can withdraw this contract's balances
+- `admin` the address of the admin that can withdraw this contract's balances
-- `FundingRate` the value multiplier that determines how much ETH funding is required to mint NOU tokens; e.g. if set to 2.5, and the DAO wants to mint 100 NOU, it would need to send ETH worth 250 USD

 ##### View functions

-- `function stablecoinAmountNeeded()` returns the amount of USD the DAO needs to buy, should be the same as `NOU.totalSupply() - Stablecoin.balanceOf(this)`
+- `function stablecoinAmountNeeded()` returns the amount of USD the DAO needs to buy, should be the same as `iouToken.totalSupply() - stablecoin.balanceOf(this) + baselineStablecoinAmount`
-- `function price(uint usdAmount)` returns the amount of ETH this contract is willing to pay for the given `usdAmount`, taking into account oracle pricing and the additional bot incentive factor
+- `function price()` returns the amount stablecoin this contract is asking for in exchange for one ETH, taking into account oracle pricing and the additional bot incentive factor: `Chainlink(eth-usd.data.eth).latestRoundData().answer * (10_000 + botIncentiveBPs) / 10_000`
 - `function stablecoinBalance()` returns the contract's balance in the desired stablecoin
+- `function ethNeeded(uint additionalUsdAmount, uint bufferFactor)` returns the amount of additional ETH needed in the contract to buy the USD backing needed for additionalUsdAmount + any unbacked minted NOU; `bufferFactor` is a volatility buffer scalar, e.g. when set to 2 the contract will ask for ETH with 2 times the USD value it needs to buy

 ##### `sellStablecoin` transaction